open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 [environment variable](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure#exporters).
 In the future, the optimized memory mode will be enabled by default, since only exceptional cases need concurrent access to the metric state.
-It turns out that the objects holding the metric state (`MetricData` in opentelemetry-java terms) account for virtually all of the memory allocation in the collect cycle.
+It turns out that the objects holding the metric state (`MetricData` in OpenTelemetry Java terms) account for virtually all of the memory allocation in the collect cycle.
 By reusing these (along with other internal objects used to hold state), **we reduced the memory allocation of the core metric SDK by over 99%**.
 See